dariansal/graphs-deep-learning-explainability/README.md

 - Custom molecular graph classes with underlying matrix and dictionary representations
 - A creation of a custom BA2MOTIF dataset from scratch
 - Various GCN and GIN classification models
-- Fine-tuning with edge pertubation and node feature masking
+- Fine-tuning with edge perturbation and node feature masking
-- Use of PGExplainer to explain GCN classifications on BA2MOTIF dataset by highlighting motif subgraph
+- Use of PGExplainer to explain GCN classifications on BA2MOTIF dataset by identifying explanatory subgraphs (motifs)

 Additional researched areas include:
 - New explainers for graph models (e.g., GNNExplainer, ProxyExplainer)